Have you ever thought that media monitoring is a buzzword? If yes, it’s high time to debunk this myth.

 You can dedicate less time to figuring out the information chaos and focus on the most important strategies.
-Mediatoolkit tracks a brand’s media coverage and compares it with competitors while you’re planning a new jaw-dropping campaign.
 Besides, as a PR specialist, you can benchmark earned media and react immediately to negative publications.

 The previous section listed how each business type can use media monitoring for its unique growth strategy.
 To dispel any doubts, here’s a list of results you can achieve by using social listening tools yourself instead of spending money on hiring a whole agency.

-What can a powerful media monitoring tool do?
+What does a powerful media monitoring tool do?

-- All data is gathered in clear dashboards to make it accessible, easy to interpret, and simple to compare.
+- Provides data in clear dashboards to make it accessible, easy to interpret, and simple to compare.

-- Locate where your target audience is, get to know them better, reach out to them, and turn your target audience into customers.
+- Locates where your target audience is, provides info to get to know them better, reach out to them, and turn them into customers.

-- Get notifications about any negative feedback, respond to it, and manage the risk and your reputation.
+- Sends notifications about any negative feedback, making it possible for you to respond to it, and manage the risk and your reputation.

-- Create loyal communities and turn customers into brand ambassadors.
-Find influencers to work with and track their performance.
+- Helps create loyal communities and turn customers into brand ambassadors.
+Helps in finding influencers to work with and track their performance.

 - Get to know which strategies your competitors are implementing and plan your future actions accordingly.